KoSKuma/ffxiv-google-apps-script/GETTING_STARTED.md

 ### Can't find Script ID
 - Open Apps Script editor
 - Script ID is in the URL: `https://script.google.com/home/projects/[SCRIPT_ID]/edit`
-- Or run `clasp open` to see the URL
+- Or run `clasp open-script` to see the URL

 ### Library Permission Issues
 - **"You do not have permission to call the service"**